 - Petrol dripping from under the car/exhaust

-Petrol caps are supposed to seal the fumes from the tank, but if the cap is loose, you may smell petrol.
+Petrol caps are supposed to seal the fumes from the tank, but if the cap is loose, you may have a petrol smell in the car.
 This can happen if the rubber seal is damaged or if the valve is broken.
 You can fix this by replacing the petrol cap.

 Look under your car and check for any petrol dripping on the ground - if it's coolant and not petrol on the ground you may have a car radiator leak.
 Check the fuel filter, hose connections or any rubber component.
 Check directly above any patch of petrol.